introp-software/o365-moodle/blocks/microsoft/README.md

 For more documentation, visit https://docs.moodle.org/30/en/Office365

+To Enable "Microsoft Block" in Moodle

+  * Go To Site Admin > Plugins > Blocks > Manage Blocks.
+  * Enable Microsoft Block.
+  * As an admin, add Microsoft Block to all pages in your Moodle site.
+  * You can choose what links you want to appear in the Microsoft Block by going to Site Admin > Plugins > Blocks > Microsoft Block.

 # Contributing

 Before we can accept your pull request, you'll need to electronically complete Microsoft's [Contributor License Agreement](https://cla.microsoft.com/).
 If you've done this for other Microsoft projects, then you're already covered.